Post job

 The director of facilities is responsible for monitoring the facilities' operations, including the inspection of tools, equipment, and machinery, scheduling routine maintenance, and managing resource budgets.
 Directors of facilities also maintain the safety and security of the facilities, immediately reporting potential risks to avoid hazards within the premises.
 They facilitate training and programs for the employees to mitigate risks, negotiate with contractors, and coordinate with the management for any facility remodeling and renovation.
 A director of the facility must have excellent communication and leadership skills, especially for managing staff's performance and needs.

-As far as similarities go, this is where it ends because an engineering/maintenance manager responsibility requires skills such as "capital projects," "facility maintenance," "plant maintenance," and "predictive maintenance."
+While similarities exist, there are also some differences between engineering/maintenance managers and director of facilities.
+For instance, engineering/maintenance manager responsibilities require skills such as "capital projects," "facility maintenance," "plant maintenance," and "predictive maintenance."
 Whereas a director of facilities is skilled in "customer service," "life safety," "patients," and "facilities management."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Directors of facilities operations plan, organize and maintain the operations of an organization's infrastructure systems and facilities.
 They hire, evaluate, train, discipline, and recommend staff dismissal.
 These professionals develop, recommend and administer processes, procedures, and policies that support building maintenance operations and grounds maintenance operations.
 Besides monitoring and overseeing the external contractors' work to ensure the project runs smoothly, these professionals also collect and analyze several complex information and data, such as utility usage and utility costs.

-Not everything about these jobs is different.
+Director, facilities & operations positions earn lower pay than engineering/maintenance manager roles.
+They earn a $42,242 lower salary than engineering/maintenance managers per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Engineering/maintenance managers and directors, facilities & operations both include similar skills like "capital projects," "osha," and "project management" on their resumes.
+Engineering/maintenance managers and directors, facilities & operations both require similar skills like "capital projects," "osha," and "project management" to carry out their responsibilities.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, engineering/maintenance manager responsibilities are more likely to require skills like "plant maintenance," "predictive maintenance," "lean manufacturing," and "process improvement."
-Meanwhile, a director, facilities & operations might be skilled in areas such as "customer service," "facility operations," "cleanliness," and "oversight."
+Meanwhile, a director, facilities & operations has duties that require skills in areas such as "customer service," "facility operations," "cleanliness," and "oversight."
 These differences highlight just how different the day-to-day in each role looks.

 A Plant Engineer is responsible for directing the smooth operation of the plant.
 They plan and coordinate activities concerned with the design, construction, modification, and maintenance of equipment and machinery in an industrial plant.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from engineering/maintenance managers resumes, they are more likely to have skills like "capital projects," "predictive maintenance," "maintenance supervisors," and "plant engineering."
-But a plant engineer might have skills like "plant operations," "chemical process," "process engineering," and "oil gas."
+The required skills of the two careers differ considerably.
+For example, engineering/maintenance managers are more likely to have skills like "capital projects," "predictive maintenance," "maintenance supervisors," and "plant engineering."
+But a plant engineer is more likely to have skills like "plant operations," "chemical process," "process engineering," and "oil gas."

 A Vice President Of Engineering manages all aspects of the company's engineering product development activities.
 They are responsible for strategic planning, production designing, quality assurance, and problem resolution.